rahmanghub/House-Price-Prediction-using-Linear-Regression/README.md

   This project aims to build a machine learning model to predict house prices using the linear regression algorithm.
 We will be using a dataset containing various features of houses along with their corresponding prices.
 The linear regression model will be trained on this data to learn the relationship between the features and house prices, and then used to make predictions on new data.

 # Dataset
-The dataset consists of the following features:
+The dataset used in this project contains the following features:

 Avg.
 Area Income
 Avg.
 Area House Age